iffy-pi/CMPE458/README.md

 ```

 Note: You should first make the scanner (`make scanner`) and then run the paste script.
 You can verify everything is pasted correctly by making the scanner again (it should not give any errors this time).

+There are similar scripts for the semantic and coder phase, under similar naming structure.

 ## Using semtrace and ptsemtrace
 These are the designed ssltrace script for semantic section. `ptsemtrace` is the ssltrace for the Pascal compiler (using build/ptsrc/lib/pt). `semtrace` is the ssltrace for the Quby compiler (using ptsrc/lib/pt).